News Category

 Analysis of the Impact of Perchlorate: Thyroid Health and Water Environment

-The major harm of perchlorate lies in its interference with the normal function of human thyroid gland.
-Due to the nearly identical charge and ionic radius between perchlorate and iodide ions, perchlorate competitively inhibits iodide uptake into the thyroid gland.
-The interference disrupts iodine absorption, potentially leading to iodine deficiency disorders and thyroid hypertrophy.
-Additionally, perchlorate dust may irritate mucous membranes and eyes.
-Upon entering the respiratory system or being absorbed systemically, it can induce respiratory distress, persistent coughing, and potentially cause hepatic and renal impairment.
+The primary danger of perchlorate stems from its interference with the normal functioning of the human thyroid gland.
+Because perchlorate has a similar charge and ionic radius to iodide ions, it competes with iodide for uptake into the thyroid gland.
+This competition disrupts the absorption of iodine, which can lead to iodine deficiency disorders and thyroid hypertrophy.
+Additionally, perchlorate dust may irritate the mucous membranes and eyes.
+When it enters the respiratory system or is absorbed into the body, perchlorate can induce respiratory distress, cause persistent coughing, and potentially lead to liver and kidney impairment.

-Perchlorate detection can be performed with relatively simple analytical equipment, enabling rapid assessment of contamination levels.
+Perchlorate detection can be performed using relatively simple analytical equipment, allowing for a rapid assessment of contamination levels.
 In soil environments, perchlorate primarily originates from two anthropogenic sources: landfill solid waste and legacy contamination.
-In the past, relevant enterprises did not have enough environmentally friendly awareness, they directly discharge wastewater to lakes and rivers, which is the fundamental cause of perchlorate pollution.
+In the past, relevant enterprises did not have enough environmentally friendly awareness, and they directly discharged wastewater to lakes and rivers, which is the fundamental cause of perchlorate pollution.

 Wechat: +86 13510118024